Met Police officer David Carrick admits to being serial rapist

 - Published

 A Metropolitan Police armed officer, who used his position to put fear into women, has admitted dozens of rape and sexual offences against 12 women.

-David Carrick, 48, who met some victims through dating websites, pleaded guilty to 49 offences, including 24 rapes, across two decades.
+David Carrick, 48, who met some victims through dating websites, pleaded guilty to 49 offences, across two decades.

 The Met has apologised after it emerged he had come to the attention of police over nine incidents, including rape allegations, between 2000 and 2021.